13 Days Tour - "Roll over North Thailand"

 - Alcoholic beverages

-- On the rest day, no lunch or dinner included
+- On rest days, no lunch or dinner included

 |Motorcycle Type||Security Deposit (All in USD)|

-Included for riding in Thailand is a Third Party liability insurance and a motorcycle insurance with a deductible up to the security deposit amount (according the motorcycle type)
+Included for riding in Thailand is a motorcycle damage & loss coverage with a maximum deductible amount up to the level of the security deposit (according the motorcycle type).

 |Loss of Life, Sight, Dismemberment, Total Permanent Disability||30,000|